dvidsilva/vlc-shares/README-ENG.txt

  - New hoster helper
  - New bookmarklets
  - Global Online library introduced with multi-hoster support (this one replace the Megavideo Library)
- - New set of plugins for many hosters (megavideo, megaupload, youtube, videobb, 4shared, veoh, veetle)
+ - New set of plugins for many hosters (megavideo, megaupload, youtube, videobb, 4shared, veoh, veetle, dailymotion, sopcast)
  - Older plugins updated for new hoster api where needed
  - Pagination helper
+ - RTMPDump integrated (without transcoding, so it doesn't work for android devices)
+ - SopCast integrated
+ - New plugin for MyP2P.eu
+ - Online installation of plugins without have to download them first through plugin installer
+ - A short (english only) plugin description is available in the installation page
+ - Partial translation for es_ES language available
+ - Some live TV channels (working through rtmpdump) added in Online Library (for testing)

 *** 0.5.3 (23/02/2011) ***
  - Some fixes to object interfaces of X_Vlc_... objects